-Pain-relieving drugs may be taken as tablets, oral liquids, patches, injections or intravenous infusions.
-Other drugs may also be prescribed, like non-steroidal anti-inflammatory drugs (NSAIDs) or drugs specifically for nerve pain.
-Many people need a combination of medicines to achieve good pain control.
+Pain medicines may come as tablets, oral liquids, patches, injections or intravenous infusions.
+Non-steroidal anti-inflammatory drugs (NSAIDs) or drugs for nerve pain may also be prescribed.
+Many people need a combination of medicines for good pain control.

-A small number of people have difficulty controlling their pain and a pain management specialist may need to consider several different medicines to find a suitable combination.
+There are many strong pain medicines similar to morphine, so if one doesn’t work, ask your doctor for other options.
+A small number of people have difficulty controlling their pain, and a pain management specialist may help find a solution.

 Aside from breathlessness, fluid build-up around the abdomen can cause pain.
 Various treatments can help drain the fluid and try to prevent it building up again.